Updated Cancellation Policy - Coronavirus

 For our full booking terms and conditions please click here.
 This covers our position on things such as visas, travel insurance, behaviour, accommodation and health and safety.
 Note that the cancellation policy on this page is superseded by this updated one.

 Every volunteer must have adequate travel insurance which is valid for the entire duration of the programme.
 We urge you to take out the best travel insurance policy that you can, to ensure that you are covered for cancellation, travel disruption and medical care.
+We strongly recommend a policy which covers you for costs incurred because of Covid-19.

 You must ensure that the cover provided is appropriate for the activities you will be engaging in and that it includes repatriation cover, including air evacuation, medical expenses and cover for lost or delayed baggage.